Please wait while the ticker loads...

 A native of Oklahoma City, Economopoulos was a two-sport star in soccer and football at Putnam City North High School.
 He played his collegiate soccer at Oklahoma City University and helped lead the Stars to a Sooner Athletic Conference championship.
 Economopoulos also played semi-professionally in the USISL with the Oklahoma City Slickers and the Oklahoma City Warriors.

-Upon his graduation from OCU in 1997, Economopoulos was hired as a head coach for the ESC Royals, where he also trained the goalkeepers.
+Upon his graduation from OSU in 1997, Economopoulos was hired as a head coach for the ESC Royals, where he also trained the goalkeepers.
 He coached three different teams to the State Cup title and led one squad to the Region III finals.

 In 1999, Economopoulos was hired at Edmond Santa Fe High School.
 The Wolves compiled a record of 35-9-1 from 1999-2001 and were ranked as high as third nationally by USA Today in '99.
 During his time at Santa Fe, he also served as the state goalkeeper coach for the Olympic Development Program, where he selected and trained all the goalkeepers in the program.